Great Western Colliery

-Great Western Colliery, also known as the Hetty Pit, was a coal mine located at Hopkinstown, near Pontypridd, Glamorgan in South Wales.
+Great Western Colliery, which included the shaft known as the Hetty Pit, was a coal mine located at Hopkinstown, near Pontypridd, Glamorgan in South Wales.
 Operating from 1851 to 1983, the mine was the site of a major disaster in 1893 that killed 63 miners.
 The surviving structures, including the headframe and winding engine house, are now protected as a scheduled monument with several buildings holding listed building status.

 History

 Early development and John Calvert

 The colliery was established in August 1851 by John Calvert, a Yorkshire railway contractor who had previously worked as the major contractor for Isambard Kingdom Brunel’s Taff Vale Railway construction in the 1840s.
 After initially being distrustful of Wales, Calvert remained in the area following completion of the railway in 1841 and switched his focus to mining operations.

 Calvert had established his mining credentials with the successful Newbridge Colliery at Gelliwion, Pontypridd, which he sunk in 1844 to work the No.3 Rhondda seam at 55 yards depth.
 The colliery commenced production in 1845 using a sophisticated beam engine and proved highly profitable, providing the capital for his next venture.
 He initially named the new operation Gyfeillion Pit after the local area, with construction beginning in August 1848 and coal first struck in May 1851 at 149 yards depth.

 The successful opening of Gyfeillion Pit was marked by a grand celebration in August 1851, funded by profits from Calvert's Newbridge operations.
 Contemporary accounts describe a lavish event featuring a roasted Hereford ox and processional ceremony, demonstrating the mine's promising commercial prospects and Calvert's confidence in the venture.